Bouza1/serve_reserve_final/README.md

   - ``` pip install -r requirements.txt ```
   - ``` py run.py ```

-The application requries enivornment variables, access may be granted on request.
+The application requries enivornment variables, access may be granted upon request.

 ## Testing:
 Tests Do Not Run In The Command Line!